refinedev/refine/documentation/blog/2022-09-11-next-refine-pwa.md

 - Fundamental knowledge of [Next.js](https://nextjs.org/) and [React](https://react.dev/)
 - Basic understanding of [tailwindcss](https://tailwindcss.com/)

-## What is refine?
+## What is Refine?

-[refine](https://github.com/refinedev/refine) is an open-source React-based headless framework for rapidly building data-driven applications.
-It offers immense development speed without any customization or significant functionality tradeoffs. **refine**'s use-case includes **admin panels**.
+[Refine](https://github.com/refinedev/refine) is an open-source React-based headless framework for rapidly building data-driven applications.
+It offers immense development speed without any customization or significant functionality tradeoffs. **Refine**'s use-case includes **admin panels**.

-At its core, **refine** is a collection of helper hooks, components, and providers that give you complete control over your application's user interface.
-These hooks are similar to what you'd find in [TanStack Query](https://tanstack.com/query/latest), meaning **refine** will automatically handle your data-fetching logic, authorizations, state management, and internalization out of the box.
+At its core, **Refine** is a collection of helper hooks, components, and providers that give you complete control over your application's user interface.
+These hooks are similar to what you'd find in [TanStack Query](https://tanstack.com/query/latest), meaning **Refine** will automatically handle your data-fetching logic, authorizations, state management, and internalization out of the box.

 The decoupled nature of these hooks makes it easy to incorporate your desired UI customizations and code flow.
-Although integrated with design systems such as Ant design and Material UI out of the box, **refine** is designed to work seamlessly with any other **UI frameworks**.
+Although integrated with design systems such as Ant design and Material UI out of the box, **Refine** is designed to work seamlessly with any other **UI frameworks**.

 ## What is a PWA?